Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Centralized Formation of Teams

 To check that there always exists a solution, we see that the definition of $N^{*}$ ensures that the values $\salary_i^{*} = \minsalary$ satisfy all inequalities.

-Finally, by contradiction we prove the $N^*$ is formed by the same agents as forming the cheapest coalition.
+Finally, by contradiction we prove the $N^*$ is formed by the same agents as forming the cheapest team.
 Assume that the set of the agents that get positive payoffs in some SNE is $N' \neq N^{*}$.
-However, if the agents from $(N^{*} \setminus N')$ play their minimal actions, then the coalition consisting of the agents from $N^{*}$ would be cheaper than the coalition consisting of the agents from $N'$.
+However, if the agents from $(N^{*} \setminus N')$ play their minimal actions, then the team consisting of the agents from $N^{*}$ would be cheaper than the team consisting of the agents from $N'$.
 Thus, the agents from $(N^{*} \setminus N')$ can deviate, getting better payoffs.
 This completes the proof. \end{proof}